Joe L. Evins: Career

+Congress

-Upon his return, he was also elected chairman of the DeKalb County Democratic Party.
-Later in that same year, he won the nomination of the Democratic Party for the seat from the 5th District.
+Later in that same year, he won the nomination of the Democratic Party for the seat from the 5th District, defeating first-term incumbent Harold Earthman.
 He won the election easily in this solidly-Democratic area, and was re-elected to fourteen more terms, generally with little or no opposition.
+He had a regular Republican opponent in only three of the elections.
 His district was renumbered the 4th after the 1950 Census, when Tennessee lost a congressional district.

 Evins was a powerful figure in Congress.
-He was chairman of the House Select Committee on Small Business for six years, and for the following Congressional session of the United States House Committee on Small Business, and served on the important House Appropriations Committee.
+He was chair of the House Select Committee on Small Business for six terms, and for the following Congress of the permanent Small Business Committee, and chaired the Speaker's patronage committee for five terms.
+Most importantly he served on the House Appropriations Committee for eleven terms and was chair of its Subcommittee on Independent Offices and the Department of Housing and Urban Development for three terms and, even more critically its Subcommittee on Public Works for three terms.

-He used his influence to make sure that his district, a mostly rural area east and south of Nashville, was well taken-care of; Smithville was the smallest city chosen for participation in the Model Cities Program and its major thoroughfare was renamed "Congressional Boulevard".
+He used his influence to make sure that his district, a mostly rural area east and south of Nashville, was well taken-care of; Smithville was the smallest city chosen for participation in the Model Cities Program and its major thoroughfare was renamed "Congressional Boulevard."

 The Tennessee Technological University Appalachian Center for Craft near Smithville was built with a $5 million federal grant that Evins secured as a member of the Appropriations Committee.

-Evins, a conservative Democrat, was slow to accept racial desegregation.
+Evins was slow to accept racial desegregation.
 He signed the 1956 Southern Manifesto and voted against the Civil Rights Acts of 1957, 1960, 1964, and 1968.
 But Evins voted present on the 24th Amendment to the U.S. Constitution. and voted in favor of the Voting Rights Act of 1965.
+For the most part, Evins had a liberal voting record as a Congressman.

 Evins decided not to stand for re-election in 1976, after serving a total of 15 terms.
 At the time of his retirement in January 1977, his continuous service in the U.S. House of Representatives was longer than that of any other House member from Tennessee.

 In a spirited primary to succeed him, Al Gore won and began his political career.

-Personal life and death
+Personal life

 His wife, Ann Smartt, with whom he had three daughters, was the daughter of a McMinnville judge.

+Death and burial

 Evins died in Nashville on March 31, 1984, and is buried in the Smithville Town Cemetery in Smithville.